 1 Crown Office Row are proud to partner with The Sutton Trust as part of its efforts to promote access to the bar for bright young people from less advantaged backgrounds.
 The Sutton Trust was founded in 1997 by Sir Peter Lampl to combat educational inequality and prevent a waste of talent.
 The foundation aims to improve young people’s social mobility in the UK though a range of research, policy advocacy and evidence-based programmes.

 In 2006 the Pathways to Law programme was developed to widen access to the legal profession.
-This programme selects highly able 16-year-olds from less advantaged backgrounds and provides them with and range of opportunities to further their legal education.
+This programme selects highly able 16-year-olds from less advantaged backgrounds and provides them with a range of opportunities to further their legal education.
 All of which is delivered in partnership with some of the finest universities in the country.

 For further information please visit the Sutton Trust website at www.suttontrust.com.